rjsalvadorr/recolecko/readme.md

 ### Power Usage

 So you think you're a hotshot and you want to do some more software magic.
 Cool.
-Do this:
+Do this for setup:

 1. Install `Node.JS` if you don't already have it.
 1. Clone the repo.
 1. Head to the `/Tech/` directory and run the `setup` script. `(TODO: add more details)`

+That's it for initial setup.
+For regular use:

 1. Use the scripts in the `/Tech/`directory to create new jam or project folders. `(TODO: add more details)`
-1. When creating files, **keep your filenames consistent, according to the standard (see below)**.
+1. When creating files, **try keep your filenames consistent, according to the standard (see below)**.
+The standard has some flexibility.
+For example, you can omit the tempo and version.
+But the ID and name should be there if you want to see an accurate file inventory.
-1. If you want to see all the music files you have, go run the right script in `/Tech/`.
-The interactive inventory will then be shown in `/Tech/inventory.html`. `(TODO: add more details)`
+1. To see all the music files you have, go run the right script in `/Tech/`.
+The interactive inventory will then be available in `/Tech/inventory.html`. `(TODO: add more details)`

 ### Other Protips